 Discounts and promotional sales naturally draw out customers.
 One of the benefits of these business strategies is that they increase traffic.

 In utilizing these schemes, make sure to emphasize the discount rates and time period you are offering the sale.
-Likewise, since this will definitely generate customers, add more staffs during those times to ensure quality customer service.
+Likewise, since this will definitely generate customers, add more staff during those times to ensure quality customer service.

-On one hand, offering discounts also strengthen your client relationships.
+On the one hand, offering discounts also strengthen your client relationships.
 This holds true for first-time clients who were enticed to buy your product because of the discount.

 4. Motivate with freebies